 battery, and including the battery's liquid electrolyte.
 Between the

 plates of any battery we find a highly conductive liquid.
 Sometimes its

 an acid (as with car batteries.)
 Sometimes it's alkaline, and sometimes

 it's salt water.
 (But how can a battery even work, if the plates are

 connected together with conductive fluid?
 That's a

-also a 1-Amp flow of charge in the electrolyte between the battery's
+also a 1-Amp flow of charge in the electrolyte between the two plates.

-plates.
 Where does this charge come from?
 Go down to this section.
-A battery does not supply charges, it merely
+A battery does not supply

 pumps them.
 Whenever electric charge flows into one terminal of a